zyuanat/zyuanat.github.io/_pages/about.md

 # 🔥 News

-* *2025.02*: 🔥🔥 Our graph-RAG survey **"A Survey of Graph Retrieval-Augmented Generation for Customized Large Language Models"** has been released.
+* *2025.02*: 🔥🔥 Our Graph-RAG survey **"A Survey of Graph Retrieval-Augmented Generation for Customized Large Language Models"** has been released.
 Take a look!
 - *2024.06*: 🔥🔥 Our text-to-SQL survey **"Next-Generation Database Interfaces: A Survey of LLM-based Text-to-SQL"** has been released.
 Take a look!
 - *2024.05*: &nbsp;🎉🎉 Our paper **"Knowledge-to-SQL: Enhancing SQL Generation with Data Expert LLM"** is accepted by ACL 2024.